Afghanistan–Pakistan relations: Tensions

 Afghanistan's long-standing reliance on Pakistani ports has allowed Islamabad to leverage its influence to pressure Kabul into addressing the issue of Pakistani militants hiding within Afghanistan.
-As border tensions between Afghanistan and Pakistan escalate in 2025, leading to the closure of border crossings, the landlocked nation of Afghanistan is increasingly relying on trade routes through Iran and Central Asia to reduce its dependence on Pakistan.
-According to estimates from the Pakistan-Afghanistan Joint Chamber of Commerce and Industry, bilateral trade could have exceeded $5 billion, but has now fallen to less than $1 billion due to repeated disruptions to border crossings between the two countries.
+As border tensions between Afghanistan and Pakistan escalated in 2025, leading to the closure of border crossings, a landlocked Afghanistan increasingly relied on trade routes through Iran and Central Asia to reduce its dependence on Pakistan.
+According to estimates from the Pakistan-Afghanistan Joint Chamber of Commerce and Industry, bilateral trade could have exceeded $5 billion, but fell to less than $1 billion due to repeated disruptions to border crossings between the two countries.